vidyann/sample-s2s-voip-gateway/README.md

 # Azure Voice Live S2S VoIP Gateway

 This project contains an implementation of a SIP endpoint that acts as a gateway to Azure Voice Live API.
-In other words, you can call a phone number and talk to Nova Sonic.
+In other words, you can call a phone number and talk to Azure Voice Live API .

 <!-- TOC -->
 * [How does this work?](#how-does-this-work-)